jsingh-pb10/personal_site/docs/Projects/Research.md

 ## Research

-I have an interest in  <a href="https://math.ucr.edu/home/baez/information/">information geometry</a>, and working with spatial data both of which really helped me build Hudson and portfolio management tools for Hexeract.
-I also like to explore non-parametric models, high-dimensional statistics, chaos theory, graphical models.
+I am interested in information geometry and working with spatial data, which helped me build Hudson and portfolio management tools for Hexeract.
+I also like to explore non-parametric models, high-dimensional statistics, chaos theory, and graphical models.
 Below are a few research papers I have written.
-This first one is for an advanved course on Graphical Models at Columbia Univesrity and the other two are published papers that I worked on during my time at McGill University:
+This first one is for an advanced course on Graphical Models at Columbia University, and the other two are published papers that I worked on during my time at McGill University:

 1) <a href="https://github.com/jsingh-pb10/personal_site/blob/main/docs/Projects/graph_med.pdf">Improving X-Ray Disease Classification by combining Probabilistic Graphical Models and Variational Inference with Deep Neural Networks.</a>